ctch3ng/Setting-up-Ubuntu-24.04-LTS-via-WSL-2-for-Google-s-Coral-USB-Accelerator/README.md

 usbipd attach --wsl -b 1-4
 usbipd list
 ```
 [WSL] Run the example (again).
-This time shoud work.
+This time, it should work.
 If not, repeat the process.

 Note: assume you are at `~\coral\pycoral\`.